mstovenour/virt-compose/README.md

 ## Roadmap

 - [x] Add vm management commands for VM lifecycle statages
-- [x] Add usb device mount support
+- [x] Add usb device attach/detach support
 - [ ] Add "net" subcommands to build networks from ./nets definitions

 See the [open issues](https://github.com/mstovenour/virt-compose/issues) for a list of proposed features (and known issues).